-Farmers market juice is a vegetable-packed drink that tastes like the best of summer.
+This vegetable juice recipe tastes like the best of summer.
 Loaded with tomatoes, red bell pepper, cucumber, and celery, it’s blissfully mild.
 Vegan & gluten-free.

 If you really want to lean into that savory flavor, juice a clove of garlic as well for an extra kick.

 Every year on May 1st we go.
 Opening day.